veracity/veracity-documentation/common/markdown/keys/keys.md

 ## Read, write, list and delete
 Read, write, list and delete key gives the user full access to the content of your data container for the given amount of time.
 Typically used for data managers/providers.

-## Duration of keys
-You can choose among the following durations for all types of keys

-1h and 8h

-1, 2, 3, 4, 5 and 6 months.

-All keys can be given a repeating property, which means it is automatically renewed until the user of the container revokes it.

 # Pattern & Practices